-E-Verify is a web-based system through which employers electronically confirm the employment eligibility of their employees.
+E-Verify (EV) is a web-based system through which employers electronically confirm the employment eligibility of their employees.

 In the process, employers create cases based on information taken from an employee’s Form I-9, Employment Eligibility Verification.
 The system then electronically compares that information to records available to the U.S. Department of Homeland Security (DHS) and the Social Security Administration (SSA).
 The employer usually receives a response within a few seconds either confirming the employee’s employment eligibility or indicating that the employee needs to take further action to complete the case.